 This medieval residence in the 5th arrondissement is the home of Musee Cluny.
 Located in the Latin Quarter it is home to the famous tapestry The Lady and The Unicorn and has a lovely garden.

 In addition to the National Medieval Art Musuem, Hotel de Cluny also has the ruins of thermal baths from Roman times.

 12. Place de La Concorde

-Located between the Champs Elysee and the Tuileries Gardens, Place de La Concorde is largest square in Paris.
-During the French Revolution the square was renamed as for a time as the Place de la Revolution.
+Located between the Champs Elysee and the Tuileries Gardens, Place de La Concorde is the largest square in Paris.
+During the French Revolution, the square was renamed for a time the Place de la Revolution.
 This was where King Louis XVI and Marie Antoinette were executed.